Jorge-Salmon/DNA_tools/readme.md

 DNA tools for Bioinformatics

-double_helix            - Functions operating on DNA and RNA sequences.
+double_helix            - Main module. double_helix class with methods operating on DNA and RNA sequences.

 double_helix_structures - Definitions for nucleotides, RNA codons and DNA codons.